-"Participant Count Date" means the date on which participants are counted for purposes of determining the Flat-rate Premium, the MAP-21 CAP on the Variable-rate Premium and, if applicable, the Small Employer Cap on the Variable-rate Premium.
+"Participant Count Date" means the date on which participants are counted for purposes of determining the Flat-rate Premium, the MAP-21 CAP on the Variable-rate Premium, whether the plan is a Small Plan, and, if applicable, the Small Employer Cap on the Variable-rate Premium.
 In general, it is the last day of the plan year preceding the Premium Payment Year, but there are some exceptions.
 See "How to Count Participants" section for more information.